Partitions of Luxembourg

-There have been three Partitions of Luxembourg between 1659 and 1839.
+There were three Partitions of Luxembourg between 1659 and 1839.
 Together, the three partitions reduced the territory of the Duchy of Luxembourg from 10700 km2 to the present-day area of 2586 km2 over a period of 240 years.
 The remainder forms parts of modern-day Belgium, France, and Germany.

 All three countries bordering Luxembourg have, at one point or another, sought the complete annexation of Luxembourg, but all such attempts have failed.
-Conversely, there have been historical movements to reverse Luxembourg's loss of territory, but none of these came to fruition, and Luxembourgian revanchism is only a fringe opinion today.
+Conversely, there have been historical movements to reverse Luxembourg's loss of territory, but none of these came to fruition, and Luxembourgish revanchism is only a fringe opinion today.

 First Partition

 The first partition of Luxembourg occurred in 1659, when the Duchy of Luxembourg was in personal union with the Kingdom of Spain.
 During the Franco-Spanish War, France and England had captured much of the Spanish Netherlands.
 Under the Treaty of the Pyrenees, France received from Luxembourg the fortresses of Stenay, Thionville, and Montmédy, and the surrounding territory.

 The area taken by France from the Duchy of Luxembourg totalled 1060 km2.
 This area accounted for approximately one-tenth of area of the Duchy of Luxembourg at the time.